alok-ahirrao/alok-ahirrao/README.md

 - 📫 How to reach me **alokahirrao.ai@gmai.com**

-## I build AI that doesn’t just work — it scales, adapts, and delivers measurable impact.
+<h3> I build AI that doesn’t just work — it scales, adapts, and delivers measurable impact.</h3>

 In under a year, I’ve:
 - Delivered AI systems with **high accuracy** in production.